 Where there are two lifts in a building, the lifts will be replaced one at a time so that one lift will remain in service throughout the work.
 Where the old lift serves alternate floors, some floors will not be served until the first lift has been replaced.

 We apologise for any inconvenience and recognise this will cause hardship for residents who cannot walk up or down one flight of stairs.
-Our Neighbourhood Officers and Seniors Housing Scheme Managers will be available to help.
+Members of our project management team, Housing Officers and Seniors Housing Scheme Managers will be available to help out where we can.

 If you think you, or someone you know, may need help please contact the Housing Customer Service Team.